gyorilab/emmaa/doc/reports/askee_month5_report.rst

 protein chains with identical or similar names.
 Current machine reading systems including Reach typically cannot disambiguate across these choices and produce highly ambiguous groundings for these viral proteins.
-Therefore, contextual information needs to be brought in externally to select which organism to prioritize when selection a grounding produced by Reach.
+Therefore, contextual information needs to be brought in externally to decide which organism to prioritize when selecting a grounding produced by Reach.
 To this end, we implemented an organism prioritization scheme whereby the user (or some external automated process) can supply a ranked list of organism identifiers to represent priority.
-This list is then used to guide how to select the grounding of proteins and protein chains.
+This list is then used to guide how to the grounding of proteins and protein chains is selected.
 For example, if a paper is known to describe SARS-CoV-2 and human biology, one can supply an organism priority list including the identifiers of these two organisms to exclude or de-prioritize any spurious groundings from e.g., other viral strains that are irrelevant in the given context.
 Further, the organisms which a paper describes can be obtained from annotations that are either provided directly with the paper in PubMed or can be obtained using dedicated NLP systems set up for this task e.g, the MTI system.

 Going forward, we will re-process the COVID-19 papers with these features in place and expect that the quality of reading, extraction and assembly for